Unveiling the Journey of

 Jayesh Ranjan was born and brought up in Lucknow by well-educated parents.
 His mother was a doctor and his father graduated from IIM Calcutta.
 He fondly remembers his early childhood and says that his parents had a mighty influence in shaping his life, stating the fact that being an ‘only child’ got him undivided attention and love from his parents.
 He believes that there is an added benefit to children without any siblings as they develop inner resources that keep them content and away from boredom at all times.
 His calm, composing and caring nature comes from his mother, who was a part of a large family.
 She raised her siblings and even today post-retirement she looks after her younger sisters.
 He fondly recalls about his mother’s attitude towards adversities and how she would be ready to take responsibilities all by herself to face any kind of situation.

-In 1971, his father quit job to volunteer for the Indian Navy in the war against Bangladesh.
+In 1971, his father quit job to volunteer for the Indian Navy in the war against Pakistan.

 He said his father’s attitude of ‘I should always look after my people and help the vulnerable’ had influenced him to serve the nation.

 Jayesh Ranjan studied mathematics and psychology for his graduation and says he was attracted to both subjects.
 Although he was not gifted to Math, he was numerically good and also fascinated by psychology as he brought out a new dimension of how you look at personalities, human interactions, how you construct a situation, etc. He then went to Delhi University for his Master’s degree in Psychology.
 He then wanted to pursue his education from American Universities as they were touted to be the best in the field of psychology.
 He applied for admissions and even received a scholarship from the IVY League College, Dartmouth.
 While the date of joining was getting closer, he realized that his mother wasn’t happy to leave him because she was afraid he’d never come back.